 Then we have stitch markers.
 I have lots of stitch markers.
 Ones made from clay, ones I have made with beads (I have even used a paperclip and scrap yarn), but these Jumbo Stitch Markers by Boye are by far my favorite.
 You can get a small plastic box of them which is great for storing and they have a little closure so you have a less chance of loosing your spot.
 You can get these on Amazon or just about any of your local craft stores.

 Everyone needs a tape measure too!
 If you are crocheting you should be checking your gauge.
 There is no need to run out and buy some heavy duty tape measure, a small flexible one is the perfect choice for this job.
 I have lots of them in many different colors because they always seem to disappear, either I miss-placed it or a little one took off with it.
-So I stock up on these little guys at my local Wal-Mart.
+So I stock up on these little guys at my local Wal-Mart or on Amazon.
 I buy them in bulk, so much so that I should probably apologize to the fellow crafters in my town.

 Don’t forget to sew in all your ends!
 You will need some yarn needles for that.
 You can get them in plastic and steel.
 It really comes down to preference again.
 I like the Boye Steel ones myself because I always seem to bend the plastic ones and have to throw them out.